rodshtein/Modern-Yandex-Metrika/README.md

 Collect data for a [Click map]('https://yandex.ru/support/metrica/behavior/click-map.html?lang=en')

 - **defer: false**<br>
-Disable automatically sending data.
+Disable automatically sending data to Metrika.
-⚠️ Danger zone: if is `true` you must trigger all events by yourself, or data will be empty
+⚠️ Danger zone: if is `true` you must trigger all events by yourself, or app metrics will be empty.

 - **ecommerce: false**<br>
   Collect data for Ecommerce.